XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/server-wont-start.md

 Terminating thread rippled: main: unhandled St13runtime_error 'online_delete must not be less than ledger_history (currently 3000)
 ```

 The `[ledger_history]` setting represents how many ledgers of history the server should seek to back-fill.
 The `online_delete` field (in the `[node_db]` stanza) indicates how many ledgers of history to keep when dropping older history.
-The `online_delete` value must be equal or larger than `[ledger_history]` to prevent the server from deleting historical ledgers that it is also trying to download.
+The `online_delete` value must be equal to or larger than `[ledger_history]` to prevent the server from deleting historical ledgers that it is also trying to download.

 To fix the problem, edit the `rippled.cfg` file and change or remove either the `[ledger_history]` or `online_delete` options.
 (If you omit `[ledger_history]`, it defaults to 256 ledger versions, so `online_delete`, if present, must be larger than 256.
 If you omit `online_delete`, it disables automatic deletion of old ledger versions.)